Ecwid/ecwid-api-docs/includes/_orders.md

 paymentModule | string | Payment processor name tax | number | Tax total
 ipAddress | string  | Customer IP
-couponDiscount | number | Discount applied with a coupon paymentStatus | string |    Payment status.
+couponDiscount | number | Discount applied to order using a coupon paymentStatus | string |    Payment status.
 Supported values: <ul><li>`AWAITING_PAYMENT`</li> <li>`PAID`</li> <li>`CANCELLED`</li> <li>`REFUNDED`</li> <li>`INCOMPLETE`</li></ul>
 fulfillmentStatus | string |    Fulfilment status.
 Supported values: <nobr><ul><li>`AWAITING_PROCESSING`</li> <li>`PROCESSING`</li> <li>`SHIPPED`</li> <li>`DELIVERED`</li> <li>`WILL_NOT_DELIVER`</li> <li>`RETURNED`</li></ul></nobr>
-refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Order comments volumeDiscount | number | Subtotal based discount sum customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if the order is hidden (removed from the list).
-Applies to unfinished orders only. membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The sum of applied discounts without coupon discount.
-To get the total order discount, take the sum of `couponDiscount` and `discount` usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`
+refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Order comments volumeDiscount | number | Sum of discounts based on subtotal.
+Is included into the `discount` field customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if the order is hidden (removed from the list).
+Applies to unfinished orders only. membershipBasedDiscount | number | Sum of discounts based on customer group.
+Is included into the `discount` field totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group.
+Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
+To get the total order discount, take the sum of `couponDiscount` and `discount` field values usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`